Are the interns paid? How much?

 For each internship role, LifeSci NYC will evaluate both your application and your individual cover statement (submitted per the instructions in the "Currently Available Internship Roles" document that is accessible to all those who have completed applications) to determine if you will be submitted for any given position.
 If you are submitted by LifeSci NYC as a candidate, it is then up to the host company to determine whether they wish to further evaluate your candidacy via an interview or other selection method.
 You should revisit the job listings in the Student Job Portal regularly to view new positions that may have been added.
-As long as you have not yet been hired for a position, you may submit cover statements for additional roles that are posted, and for which you are qualified.
+If you have not yet received an offer for a position, you may submit cover letters for additional roles that are posted.

 How many positions may I apply for through the LifeSci NYC Internship Program?